-The Ellevest Premium account is designed for women and other investors who have more assets to invest.
+The Ellevest Executive account is designed for women and other investors who have more assets to invest.

-The minimum balance to get started with Premium is $50,000.
+There is no minimum balance to get started with Executive.

-Like the Digital account, you'll pay a flat fee to invest, but the fee is slightly higher.
+Like the Plus account, you'll pay a flat fee to invest, but the fee is slightly higher at $9/month.

 Your investment options are guided by your earnings power, savings, age, education level, and gender.

-As an Ellevest Premium member, you have access to Ellevest's certified financial planners and executive coaches if you need investing help.
+As an Ellevest Executive member, you have access to Ellevest's certified financial planners and executive coaches at a discounted rate if you need investing help.